 - If you’re heading back to Paris, be warned of the infamous French toll roads.
 On the drive up, we followed the quickest route on the GPS and ended up paying €115, that’s right, for a short stretch of toll road (there was no way to know how much it would cost ahead of time).
 Keep that in mind, do some research before and/or avoid toll roads.

-As mentioned in the intro, we spent the previous night in beautiful Saint Malo, only an hour’s drive away.
-We looked for accommodation inside Mont Saint Michel but actually, things worked out well as Saint Malo was just perfect.
-At the recommendation of our B&B host, we left Saint Malo by no later than 9 am, to make it to Mont Saint Michel ahead of the weekend crowd, arriving at around 10 am.
+We had spent the previous night in beautiful Saint-Malo, only an hour’s drive away.
+We looked for accommodation inside Mont Saint Michel but actually, things worked out well as Saint-Malo was just perfect.
+At the recommendation of our B&B host, we left Saint-Malo by no later than 9 am, to make it to Mont Saint Michel ahead of the weekend crowd, arriving at around 10 am.

 The foggy drive did not look promising but don’t let this spoil your mood.
 In this part of France, the weather can quickly change, as you’ll soon see.
 We parked the car in the designated parking lot and hopped on the shuttle to the village entrance.
 Yay! we made it!
 I must admit that even in the fog, Mont Saint Michel is still very impressive, just like I imagined it to be.

 There aren’t too many options at this point but to enter the medieval fortress and start making your way up to the famous abbey.
 The main ‘street’ is a narrow claustrophobic mix of souvenir shops and unofficial museums, luring visitors to step inside and head down to an old medieval dungeon.
 I am not sure if this is authentic or not but use your good senses and continue walking towards the abbey.
 In fact, you want to start your visit to the abbey, all the way up at the top, and then make your way down.
 That way, by the time other busloads of visitors arrive, you’ll already be inside the abbey with a lot less crowd.